MattJin19/yzjin.github.io/_pages/about.md

 Bienvenido, Welcome to Yuanzhe's Homepage!
 ======
-I am a Ph.D. student majoring in Computer Engineering at the University of Oxford, working as a research assistant in the Oxford e-Research Centre with Professor Min Chen.
-My current work focuses on quality assurance in machine learning applications which combines human and machine strengths in the machine learning model testing process.
-I am also an invited editor for Springer, IEEE Access, and a student member in IEEE Region 10(Asian-Pacific).
+I am a Ph.D. student majoring in Computer Engineering at the University of Oxford, working as a postgraduate research assistant at the Oxford e-Research Centre (OeRC) with Professor Min Chen.
+My current work focuses on quality assurance in machine learning applications which combines human and machine strengths in the machine learning model training and testing process.
+I am also an invited editor for Springer, IEEE Access, and a student member of IEEE Region 10(Asian-Pacific) and ACM SIGCHI.

 My research interests include:
  * Machine Learning
- * Computer Vision
- * Model Testing
+ * Visualization
  * Intelligent User Interface
+ * Model Quality Assurance

 Previously, I was a master's student at Northwestern University in the USA working on applying machine learning applications in embedded systems and autonomous driving.

 Award
 ======
+Marie Skłodowska-Curie Travel Scholarship to Spain 2023 & 2024
-Outstanding Student Leader Awards, Zhejiang University, 2017 & 2018
+Marie Skłodowska-Curie Travel Scholarship to Netherlands 2022 Outstanding Student Leader Awards, Zhejiang University, 2017 & 2018
 Scholarship for Outstanding Merits, Zhejiang University, 2016
 The Third Award of the FPGA Application Design Competition, 2017